hazelnguyen1/SQL-School-project/README.md

 # SQL-School-project
-School's dataset for students using SQL
+School's dataset for students using phpMyAdmin